 - If you are able to teach, online universities are always looking for adjunct instructors

-With your side hustle, you don’t need to make a ton of money.
-Let’s say your rent is $800/month and you are selling online courses at $100 a pop.
-Eight courses pays your rent.
+With your side hustle, you don't need to make a ton of money.
+Let's say your rent is $800/month and you charge $200 per month for supervision.
+Four supervisees pay your rent.

 At the end of the month, if you don’t need the $800, you can invest it back into your business.